-We included 19 studies with 2385 participants with CS or LCOS as complications of myocardial infarction, heart failure or cardiac surgery, with follow-up periods between the length of the recovery period up to 12 months.
-Four studies were funded by the manufacturer of the investigated drug.
+We included 19 studies with 2385 participants with CS or LCOS complicating myocardial infarction, heart failure or cardiac surgery.
+The follow-up periods of the studies varied between the length of the recovery period and a period of up to 12 months.
+Eight studies were funded by the manufacturer of the investigated drug.
 In one study, the relationship to the pharmaceutical industry was not determined.

 Quality of evidence

 This evidence is current to October 2019.
-We have very little confidence in the results of the studies that we analysed (low- or very low-quality evidence) due to serious study limitations, very serious imprecision or indirectness.
+We have very little confidence in the results of the studies that we analysed (low- or very low-quality evidence) due to relevant study limitations (risk of bias), imprecision or indirectness.

-To assess efficacy and safety of cardiac care with positive inotropic agents and vasodilator strategies in people with CS or LCOS due to AMI, HF or cardiac surgery.
+Assessment of efficacy and safety of cardiac care with positive inotropic agents and vasodilator agents in CS or LCOS due to AMI, HF or after cardiac surgery.

-We searched CENTRAL, MEDLINE, Embase and CPCI-S Web of Science in June 2017.
+We conducted a search in CENTRAL, MEDLINE, Embase and CPCI-S Web of Science in October 2019.
 We also searched four registers of ongoing trials and scanned reference lists and contacted experts in the field to obtain further information.
 No language restrictions were applied.

-Randomised controlled trials in people with myocardial infarction, heart failure or cardiac surgery complicated by cardiogenic shock or LCOS.
+Randomised controlled trials (RCTs) enrolling patients with AMI, HF or cardiac surgery complicated by CS or LCOS.

-We used standard methodological procedures expected by Cochrane.
+We used standard methodological procedures according to Cochrane standards.

-We identified 13 eligible studies with 2001 participants (mean or median age range 58 to 73 years) and two ongoing studies.
-We categorised studies into eight comparisons, all against cardiac care and additional other active drugs or placebo.
-These comparisons investigated the efficacy of levosimendan versus dobutamine, enoximone or placebo; enoximone versus dobutamine, piroximone or epinephrine-nitroglycerine; epinephrine versus norepinephrine or norepinephrine-dobutamine; dopexamine versus dopamine, enoximone versus dopamine and nitric oxide versus placebo.
+We identified 19 eligible studies including 2385 individuals (mean or median age range 56 to 73 years) and three ongoing studies.
+We categorised studies into 11 comparisons, all against standard cardiac care and additional other drugs or placebo.
+These comparisons investigated the efficacy of levosimendan versus dobutamine, enoximone or placebo; enoximone versus dobutamine, piroximone or epinephrine-nitroglycerine; epinephrine versus norepinephrine or norepinephrine-dobutamine; dopexamine versus dopamine; milrinone versus dobutamine and dopamine-milrinone versus dopamine-dobutamine.

-All trials were published in peer-reviewed journals, and analysis was done by the intention-to-treat (ITT) principle.
-Twelve of 13 trials were small with few included participants.
-Acknowledgement of funding by the pharmaceutical industry or missing conflict of interest statements emerged in five of 13 trials.
-In general, confidence in the results of analysed studies was reduced due to serious study limitations, very serious imprecision or indirectness.
-Domains of concern, which show a high risk of more than 50%, include performance bias (blinding of participants and personnel) and bias affecting the quality of evidence on adverse events.
+All trials were published in peer-reviewed journals, and analyses were done by the intention-to-treat (ITT) principle.
+Eighteen of 19 trials were small with only a few included participants.
+An acknowledgement of funding by the pharmaceutical industry or missing conflict of interest statements occurred in nine of 19 trials.
+In general, confidence in the results of analysed studies was reduced due to relevant study limitations (risk of bias), imprecision or indirectness.
+Domains of concern, which showed a high risk in more than 50% of included studies, encompassed performance bias (blinding of participants and personnel) and bias affecting the quality of evidence on adverse events.